-Hardcopies of the following documents are located in all academic programs, student service areas (e.g., Admission, Financial Aid, Registrars), and in the Albizu Library.
-Electronic versions may be found on our website at www.albizu.edu.
+Hardcopies of the following documents are located in all academic programs, student service areas (e.g., Admission, Financial Aid, Registrar's, Dean of Student Affairs Office), and in the Albizu Library.
+Electronic versions of some of these documents may be found on our website at www.albizu.edu.

-- CAU, Miami Campus Catalog
+- AU, Miami Campus Catalog

-- CAU Academic Calendar
+- AU Academic Calendar

-- Undergraduate Student Handbook

-- Graduate Student Handbook

-- Student Rights and Responsibilities Manual

 - General Policies and Disciplinary Procedures Manual

-- Sexual Harassment Policies and Procedures Manual
+- Policy Against Sexual Harassment and Discrimination

 - Albizu Library Policies and Procedures Manual

+- FERPA

+- Drug and Alcohol Agreements

+- Tuition Agreement

-Additional manuals pertaining to specific academic programs (e.g., Goodman Psychological Services Center Student Clinic Manual, Doctoral Project Manual, MS ESE Student Manual, etc.) are available in the respective academic program office.
+Additional manuals pertaining to specific academic programs are available in the respective academic program office.